LizBaze/FilmQueryProject/README.md

 The submenu allows user to display all matches currently in inventory along with relevant information such as the condition and the store where it is located.

 # Lessons Learned

+- ORM, DAO
 - I am getting much more comfortable deciding which class any given method should go in to best maintain proper encapsulation of a project.
 Understanding your basic project layout is paramount.
 - Similar to the above, looking at my code and deciding which parts can be moved to separate methods for increased readability is also getting much easier.
 - It is very important to proofread and test your SQL queries.
 Writing them in the command line first before inserting them into Java seems like a good way to go.
 - Automating the most-used SQL queries for a given database seems very powerful.
-I'm excited to be putting together pieces of knowledge that have remained very disconnected to me for most of my experience with them, and looking forward to developing a deeper understanding of the capabilities this grants
+I'm excited to be putting together pieces of knowledge that have remained very disconnected to me for most of my experience with them, and looking forward to developing a deeper understanding of the capabilities they have when working together

 # Technologies Used
 - Java
 - SQL
+- Maven
+- JDBC
 - Git

 ## ERDiagram of the database used: